Get Answers to Frequently Asked Questions Here

 Do you write reports so I can access the NDIS or Disability Support Pension (DSP)?

 Completing reports for the NDIS or DSP are complicated and take a great deal of time.
-Due to this we can only do reports for clients who have gone through our assessment processes.
+Due to this we can only do reports for clients who have gone through our assessment processes and have been clients of our clinic for a minimum of 3 months.
 There are additional charges for any interview sessions to collect further information for the reports, and also a charge for reports based on our therapists’ pro-rata hourly rate.

 Do you accept Medicare Chronic Disease Management plans (formerly Enhanced Primary Care or EPC) if I am referred from my GP?

-Yes, Medicare sessions for physiotherapy are available for up to 5 visits per calendar year but we still charge our full regular rate (ie we do not bulk bill).
+Medicare sessions for physiotherapy or exercise physiology are available for up to 5 visits per calendar year but we still charge our full regular rate (ie we do not bulk bill).
 You will need a special plan prepared by your GP, commonly known as an EPC (enhanced primary care) or Chronic Disease Management Plan.
 If you bring your Medicare card to the clinic we can pay the rebate directly into your savings account (please bring your savings account card).
-But you need to pay the full fee before we can refund the Medicare rebate of $52.95.
-(An increased refund is possible if you have reached your safety net for the calendar year, up to 85% of the fee).

 How about private health?